roneilr/dogecoin-python/README.rst

-bitcoin-python is a set of Python libraries that allows easy access to the bitcoin peer-to-peer cryptocurrency client API.
+dogecoin-python is a set of Python libraries that allows easy access to the dogecoin peer-to-peer cryptocurrency client API.

 Documentation
 ===========================